University of Guyana

 The University of Guyana, in Georgetown, Guyana, is Guyana's national and most prestigious higher education institution.
 It was established in April 1963 and was the first National university of a Caribbean nation.
 The university has the following Mission: "To discover, generate, disseminate, and apply knowledge of the highest standard for the service of the community, the nation, and of all mankind within an atmosphere of academic freedom that allows for free and critical enquiry."

 The University of Guyana offers more than 180 undergraduate and graduate programmes in over 80 disciplines.
 The university focuses on Natural Sciences, Engineering, Environmental Studies, Forestry, Urban Planning and Management, Tourism Studies, Education, Creative Arts, Economics, Law, Medicine, Optometry and Nursing among other areas of study.
-The University experienced its largest enrollment in 2024 with 4000 students and boasts an alumni of more than 71,000 students, who have gone on to pursue various professional careers locally, regionally, and internationally.
+The University experienced its largest enrollment in 2024 with 4000 students and boasts an alumni body of more than 71,000 students who have gone on to pursue various professional careers locally, regionally, and internationally.
 The university is also a major contributor to Guyana's public and private sectors and the national economy.